XiwayB/Skill-Assessment-210512/README.md

 This is an assessment skill I received.
 There are two tests:

-1. Create a HTML page according to a provided design (see main branch)
+1. Create a HTML page according to a provided design
-2. Fetch data from an API to render it on HTML page (see Api-Integration branch)
+2. Fetch data from an API to render it on HTML page (created on Api-Integration branch and then merged to main)

 ## Instructions Test 1